-Group leads: Professor David Adams, Prof Jane Mckeating, Dr Phil Newsome, Dr Patricia Lalor, Dr Simon Afford, Dr David Mutimer
+Group leads: Professor David Adams, Prof Jane Mckeating, Prof Phil Newsome, Dr Patricia Lalor, Dr Simon Afford, Prof David Mutimer

 The 7 PIs based in the Centre for Liver Research are closely integrated with the internationally renowned Liver Transplant Unit at University Hospitals Birmingham NHS Foundation Trust.
 The close integration with the Hepatitis C virology group brings together expertise in the molecular biology of HCV infection and liver immunology to address the immunopathogenesis of HCV infection.
 The award of an NIHR Biomedical Research Unit for Cell and Immunotherapy of liver disease is allowing the Centre to translate its basic research programmes in immune mechanisms in liver disease and the molecular pathogenesis of hepatitis C infection into novel therapies.